the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.5.2] TBD =
+* Tweak - In 'user event confirmations' shortcode, add shorcode name to shortcode_atts function call to give more customization options [66141]

 = [4.5.1] 2017-06-28 =

 * Tweak - Spelling and related language fixes (with thanks to @garrett-eclipse) [77196]